Thedijje/RAR/README.md

 RAR is quick to respond app which will help 100s and 1000s of witnesses to report for any emergencies, road accidents, fire or anything which needed to be reported, and that too hassle free and anonymously.

 ## What is RAR
-RAR is 'reporting' web app build for mobile as well in for of PWA which is best for most of the platform initially until we move for the native app.
+RAR is 'Reporting' web app build for mobile as well in for of PWA which is best for most of the platform initially until we move for the native app.
 We are having quick validation of user/images/location to prevent false reporting and planning to add some image processing feature by Microsoft Azure.

 ## App user
 - The witness of any mishap/situation